 Paying Tax Debt

-At the time of the initial announcements, many wondered if the economic impact payment would automatically be put toward any back taxes they owe.
-The answer is “no.” Even if you owe back taxes, you should have received the full amount of the stimulus payout you’re entitled to based on your adjusted gross income regardless of any tax debt you might have owed the IRS at the time.
+Many wondered at the time of the initial announcements whether the economic impact payments would automatically be put toward any back taxes they might owe.
+The answer is no. You should have received the full amount of the stimulus payout you were entitled to based on your adjusted gross income regardless of any tax debt you might have owed the IRS at the time.

-COVID-19 has been tough on household budgets, and if you’ve fallen behind on your child support payments, they may be affected.
-While the government has said the money will not be handed over to tax collectors or to resolve past garnishments, child support is not immune.
+COVID-19 has been tough on household budgets, and you may have fallen behind on your child support payments.
+Although the government has said that your stimulus money wouldn't be handed over to tax collectors or to resolve past tax obligations, child support is a different story.

-- IRS.gov: What People Really Want To Know About Economic Impact Payments
+- IRS: What People Really Want To Know About Economic Impact Payments

-- IRS.gov: Economic Impact Payments: What You Need To Know
+- IRS: Economic Impact Payments: What You Need To Know

-- IRS.gov: Who Can Get More Economic Impact Payment Money for Children
+- IRS: Who Can Get More Economic Impact Payment Money for Children

-- IRS.gov: Economic Impact Payment Information Center — Topic J: Reconciling on Your 2020 Tax Return
+- IRS: Economic Impact Payment Information Center — Topic J: Reconciling on Your 2020 Tax Return

 - CNET: Deadline To Claim Your Stimulus Money This Year Is Passed.
 What To Do Now